Dip - Statistics as a subject

 A Graduate Certificate and Graduate Diploma are available to graduates who have not included Statistics at an advanced level in their first degree.

-The paper STATS520 is normally available for only the BCMS(Hons) degree.
+The paper DATAX520 is normally available only for the BCMS(Hons) degree.

 To complete a PGCert(Stats), students must complete 60 points at 500 level consisting of 60 points from papers listed for Statistics.